 In some ways, the Trump administration's tariff policy prepared supply chains for the shock of another massive disruption to China's economy, said Ryan.
 Sourcing diversification is a key supply-chain action firms are considering, according to PwC's report.

 But beyond the disruptions the trade war caused and the COVD-19 outbreak has brought so far, firms have had to focus on what they can control, said Ryan.
 In many cases, that's the fundamentals.
 "Those who have been working very hard to control things like cost structure and liquidity will fair better," he said.
-"Supply chain is going to be a C-suite board room tonic for the time to come."
+"Supply chain is going to be a C-suite board room topic for the time to come."

 Ryan laid out the key supply chain challenges as the disruption of suppliers in China delaying inventory replenishment, and the domestic freight and logistics situation in the U.S. The latter is experiencing abnormal shifts in supply and demand as port calls remain slow, consumer supply chains go into overdrive and quarantine measures and the illness stress labor.